 Alpha Electrics offers one of the most comprehensive AC and DC motor repair facilities in the UK.
 Because of this, we work on all types of electric motor repairs, and quickly.
 We focus on detecting motor faults and carrying out quality control checks within a few hours of receiving your unit.

-There are a number of reasons that can cause the failure of an electric motor.
+There are a variety of reasons that can cause the failure of an electric motor.
 Our technicians have the know-how and over 30 years of experience repairing AC and DC motors from a wide range of models, brands, applications, so whatever the problem with your motor, we have probably come across it before.
 Our workshop is available 24 hours a day, so we are well placed to complete your repair quickly and efficiently.

 Once your AC motor or DC motor has been received, our team undertakes a detailed investigation into the cause of the problem.
 This will include a range of electrical and mechanical tests, before providing a repair report to advise the fault (if any), repair required, repair cost and delivery time.